 “You look into the ‘what-if’ scenarios.
-What if I miss?
+What if I miss it?
 What if I play badly?
 What is someone going to say?”

 What are your expectations?

-Expectations – whether it be from the press, family or the player themselves – and past failure can play a part, too, explains Forzoni, who has also worked with Fabio Capello, West Ham United, the FA and a host of Olympians during his 25-year career.
-Part of Forzoni’s remit at the LTA was to teach Murray and other emerging British players how to combat the choke.
-For a player to do so successfully, it is imperative they remain engaged on the court.
+Expectations – whether from the press, family or the player themselves – and past failure can play a part, too, explains Forzoni, who has also worked with Fabio Capello, West Ham United, the FA and a host of Olympians during his 25-year career.
+Forzoni’s remit at the LTA was to teach Murray and other emerging British players how to combat the choke.
+For a player to do so successfully, they must remain engaged on the court.

 “There’s a great mantra we use: control the controllable.
-Players can’t actually control the result, they can’t control the outcome of the match.
+Players can’t control the result; they can’t control the match’s outcome.
 But too often, rather than focusing on their game strategy – or a technique they’ve been working on in training – they start focusing on the scoreboard, which makes it very difficult to make any decisions.”
 Such as?
-“If, for example, they’ve had success with a forehand down the line, but then the opponent cottons on and moves across the court, they’ve got to be able to change their strategy.
+“If, for example, they’ve had success with a forehand down the line, but then the opponent cotton on and moves across the court, they’ve got to be able to change their strategy.
 You can only do that if you’re creative and calm in what you’re doing and thinking.
 That’s crucial.”
 While also applying to many other sports, there is a feeling that British tennis players are more susceptible to choking than their overseas contemporaries.

 Who can forget Tim Henman blowing his greatest chance to reach the Wimbledon final against Goran Ivanisevic in 2001?n There is, however, a legitimate reason for Brits’ mental fragility.
 “With a British player, it’s probably not as competitive as, say, playing in Spain or France, where the level of competition is much higher,” he says.
 “Footballers in this country have to be mentally tough from an early age because they’ll get released from clubs – competition is fierce.